jwheatp/starwars-command-line/README.md

 ![https://media.giphy.com/media/1x65Yj512fquc/giphy.gif](https://media.giphy.com/media/1x65Yj512fquc/giphy.gif)

-Clone this repository to your laptop.
-You will work inside of the folder for this repository to practice command line.
+This is probably your first homework assignment!
+If so, in your home directory (`cd` to get there), create a new directory called `adi`. **All** of your homework will be stored there.
+Change into the `adi` directory and create a `starwars-command-line` directory and then change into it.
+You will work inside of this `starwars-command-line` folder for this homework assignment to practice command line.

 Working in the command line is a key skill to develop as a programmer.
 It's a big break from what you're used to, and practice makes (eventually) perfect.
 Let's explore the Star Wars narrative using the command line.